The Cycle of Phases in a Picture

 If you watch the sun or the moon for a few hours and compare their positions in the sky at different times of day, you will observe that they both go clockwise (if you live in the northern hemisphere, and face south).
 In other words, they both rise in the east, pass from east to west across the sky, and set in the west, along roughly the same path, going once around each day.
 It is as if they are racing each other from east to west across the sky each day.
 With the phase dial (and assuming you reside in the northern hemisphere), this corresponds to facing south and turning the dial clockwise.
 As you turn the dial slowly clockwise, it will show the sun and moon rising on the left (i.e. in the east), passing in an arc across the top (i.e. high in the southern sky), and setting on the right (i.e. in the west).
 Clockwise motion represents daily motion across the sky.

 But if you notice the beautiful crescent moon over the sunset one day, and you observe it at the same time each day for many days, you will notice that, compared to the sun, the moon goes counterclockwise.
 If the sun and moon are racing east to west across the sky, then the moon is gradually falling behind the sun a little bit more each day, and thus creeping gradually from west to east as the days go by.
+It is falling behind in the race, and its relative motion is west to east.
 With the phase dial, this corresponds to shifting your attention counterclockwise through the phases.
 To follow the moon through its phases, you have to go counterclockwise around the dial.

 Making a Lunar Phase Dial

 Printing and Filling in the Template